wacncontent/CustomizeTool/removeCommentOutput/articles/cloud-services/cloud-services-setup-hybrid-hpcpack-cluster.md

 	wacn.date=""/>

-# Set up a Hybrid Compute Cluster with Microsoft HPC Pack
+# Set up a hybrid compute cluster with Microsoft HPC Pack
 This tutorial shows you how to use Microsoft HPC Pack 2012 R2 and Azure to set up a small, hybrid high performance computing (HPC) cluster.
 The cluster will consist of an on-premises head node (a computer running the Windows Server operating system and HPC Pack) and some compute nodes you deploy on-demand as worker role instances in an Azure cloud service.
 You can then run compute jobs on the hybrid cluster.

 ![Hybrid HPC cluster][Overview]